You are tired. You need to know how to take care of yourself.

 What does that mean?
-How is that possible?
+How is it possible to take care of yourself?

 As moms, wives, women, we take care of everyone and everything.